knative/eventing/docs/personas.md

 ## Contributors

-Contributors are an important part of the Elafros project.
+Contributors are an important part of the Knative project.
 As such, we will also consider how various infrastructure encourages and enables contributors to the project, as well as the impact on end-users.